davphan/AlgorithmPractice/README.md

 > of the home screen.
 To return home, just break the current screen's while loop.
 ### Common.py
 > The `Common.py` file holds simple methods that are used everywhere.
 It differs
-> from the GameFiles folder by its simplicity (only functions instead of classes)
+> from the GameFiles classes by its simplicity (only functions instead of classes)
 > and very frequent use cases, and should be imported to every file.

 # Patch Notes